Top Picks: 10 Live Streaming Apps You Need to Know for 2023

-- It supports real-time analytics.
+- It also supports real-time analytics.

 - It supports the ability to live stream to all social media channels and host live countdowns simultaneously.

-- It supports four ways of monetization for your video content, including pay-per-view, subscription, rental and ad-based video options.
+- It supports four ways of monetization for your video content, including pay-per-view, subscription, rental, and ad-based video options.

-- It is not free to use.
+- Not free to use.

 - Facebook Live

 - Instagram Live